 Auto-negotiation Specification and Pulses

 The auto-negotiation specification is based on pulses that detect device connections, and Ethernet devices can transmit these pulses.
-When one device learns the capabilities of another device, the two components can decide on the most favorable operational mode that they both support.
+When one device learns the capabilities of another device, the two components can decide on the most favourable operational mode that they both support.
 The auto-negotiation specification also provides for backward compatibility with 10Base-T. Look to Comms Express for information on device functionality as network additions are planned.